Obi-Wan Kenobi’s “little friend”

 Imagine it from Obi-Wan’s perspective.
 He’s been in exile on Tatooine for years, hiding from the Empire and keeping watch over young Skywalker, acting as Luke’s mostly unseen guardian and protector.
 Some day, he hopes, the Rebel Alliance will gain enough strength for the remaining Jedi to resurface, join the fight and, with any luck, defeat the Empire.
 Until that time, he’s going to lay low.

 What’s Obi-Wan to do?
 Right away he knows the cat’s out of the bag, but he doesn’t yet know just how far out it is.
-He doesn’t know if Luke knows anything more than his uncle’s lies, and he certainly doesn’t know (though probably suspects) why Artoo is there.
+He doesn’t know if Luke knows anything more than Uncle Owen’s lies, and he certainly doesn’t know (though probably suspects) why Artoo is there.

 So he plays it cool.